mongodb/stitch-ios-sdk/contrib/README.md

 4. Run `pod install`.
 5. Add the XCTest associated with your module to the appropriate scheme.

+### Working with SwiftLint
+This project uses SwiftLint to lint source files.
+CocoaPods includes SwiftLint as a dependency and the projects are set up such that each project will automatically lint its source files.

+We also recommend installing `swiftlint` separately with `brew install swiftlint`.
+This will allow you to run `swiftlint`, and `swiftlint autocorrect` from each project's root directory to quickly fix automatically correctable errors, and to see linter output when XCode is acting up.

+#### Special Settings
+To avoid getting a lot of linter warnings, make sure the following whitespace settings are enabled in the `Text Editing` Preferences in XCode:

+- Automatically trim trailing whitespace
+    - Including whitespace-only lines

 ### Publishing a New SDK version
 ```bash
 # update podspecs for affected modules in relation to semver as it applies